 Our innovative C-Ling® system completed an extensive 20-month trial at Blyth in Northumberland in 2020, demonstrating a robust seal in dynamic offshore conditions.
-Based at the Anemometry Hub, a team from AIS conducted a full-scale C-Ling® system technical demonstration.
+The trial was based at the Anemometry Hub, where a team from AIS conducted a full-scale C-Ling® system technical demonstration.

-The enormous turbines have been connected to around 11km of buried 66kV offshore cables to bring electricity onshore, all of which need protection from corrosion.
+The enormous turbines have been connected to around 11km of buried 66kV offshore cables.
+This brings electricity onshore, and they required protection from corrosion.

-A team of experts from AIS, installed a video camera enabling live data to be streamed to the AIS network capturing the performance of the C-Ling® system.
+Our team installed a video camera enabling live data to be streamed to the AIS network.
+This footage captured the performance of the C-Ling® system.

-Despite significant hard and soft-shell marine growth was visible, the hydrophilic C-Ling® material showed no sign of attack, with the seal till withstanding pressure differentials up to 0.8 bar.
+Significant hard and soft-shell marine growth was visible, yet the hydrophilic C-Ling® material showed no sign of attack.
+The seal still withstands pressure differentials up to 0.8 bar.

 C-Ling® system demonstration

 EDF Renewables established the £5m Blyth Offshore Demonstrator windfarm project for a trial period of three years to monitor the largest operational wind turbines.
-With a total generating capacity of 41.5MW, the turbines produce enough low carbon electricity to power around 34,000 homes.
+These turbines have a total generating capacity of 41.5MW, and produce enough low carbon electricity to power around 34,000 homes.
 Each wind turbine is supported with a unique 15,000t gravity-base foundation, transported by floating, making this type of structure cheaper and more efficient to install.

 Success for C-Ling® in Blyth

-Our team installed a video camera, along with pressure and temperature sensors, enabling live data to be streamed via microwave to the AIS network: a system that allows C-Ling® seal performance to be monitored live, from anywhere in the world.
+Our team installed a video camera, along with pressure and temperature sensors.
+This enabled live data to be streamed via microwave to the AIS network: a system that allows C-Ling® seal performance to be monitored live, from anywhere in the world.
 14 months of data were gathered, testing C-Ling® performance in tough physical conditions in rough seas driven by cold north east winds, and enduring two severe winter storms offshore.

 At the end of the trial the system was stripped down to assess the susceptibility of C-Ling® to attack from marine growth and microbiological activity.
 Whilst significant hard and soft-shell marine growth was visible, the hydrophilic C-Ling® material showed no sign of attack, with the seal still withstanding pressure differentials up to 0.8 bar.